-Travel Nursing Experiences in the ER
+Travel Nursing Experiences In The ER

 When people hear ‘ER’, they think of the worst--an emergency, a critical illness, or a serious injury.
 A flood of emotions, including panic, anxiety, stress, and fear fill the minds of the patients and their loved ones.
-Onward Healthcare’s ER travel nurses are on the frontlines of the emergency room, providing preliminary assessment of patients, prioritizing their emergencies and supporting families in distress.
+Onward Healthcare’s ER travel nurses are on the frontlines of the emergency room, providing a preliminary assessment of patients, prioritizing their emergencies and supporting families in distress.

 In the ER, there’s never a dull moment, and you never know what to expect.
-It’s the most unpredictable, interesting department in a medical facility, where travel nurses play a vital role in maintaining order in an environment of ‘pure insanity’.
+It’s the most unpredictable, interesting department in a medical facility, where travel nurses play a vital role in maintaining order in an environment of ‘pure insanity.'

 Since the ER is open 24/7, 365 days a year, medical staff never know what emergency will come through that door.
 It is unlike any other unit or place in the hospital, and travel nurses must be prepared to deal with a steady stream of people at any given time.
 At times, the waiting room can be full with no extra room in the ICU.
 At other times, the Operating Room may not be ready, and there could be multiple traumas happening at once.